-Sexual assault refers to situations where a person is forced or coerced into performing sexual acts against their will or without their consent.
-Sexual assault also includes situations where a child or a young person under the age of 18 is exposed to sexual activities.
+Sexual assault charges refer to situations where a person is forced or coerced into performing sexual acts against their will or without their consent.
+Sexual assault charges also include situations where a child or a young person under the age of 18 is exposed to sexual activities.
 In NSW, Sexual Assault convictions carry a maximum penalty of 14 years imprisonment.
 Aggravated Sexual Assault carries a maximum penalty of 20 years imprisonment and Aggravated Sexual Assault in Company (an aggravated sexual assault where someone else is present) carries a maximum sentence of life in prison.

 What does the prosecution need to prove for a Sexual Assault charge?